 The governmental activity of the District is primarily as a revenue collecting entity to collect property taxes and pay debt.
-Through November 2020, all collections were transferred to Three Springs Metropolitan District No. 3 to fund the operations and maintenance of land and infrastructure within its boundaries.
-In December 2020, the District issued its own debt which requires that collections designated for debt service are now kept to service the District's debt.
 The District does not operate any business-type activities.

 Fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The District currently has a General fund and a Debt Service fund, both of which are governmental funds.